Honduran Americans: 19th century

-The first Hondurans came to the United States during the late 18th and early 19th centuries, by the time Honduras was known as the Intendencia de Comayagua, which later in 1820 changed its name to the province of Comayagua, located in the Viceroyalty of New Spain.
-The province of Comayagua later gained its independence from the Spanish Crown, founding itself as the republic of Honduras.
-It then for a short time became a part of the Mexican empire between 1822 and 1823, when the empire started to collapse.
-Honduras then decided to become part of the Central American federation from 1823 to 1838.
+The first Hondurans came to the United States during the late 18th and early 19th centuries.
+At that time, Honduras was known as the Intendencia de Comayagua, located in the Viceroyalty of New Spain.
+The province of Comayagua later gained independence from the Spanish Crown, becoming the Republic of Honduras.
+It then for a short time became a part of the Mexican empire from 1822 until 1823, when the empire started to collapse.
+Honduras then joined the Central American federation from 1823 to 1838.

 20th century

 Football player Steve Van Buren, born in La Ceiba.

-By the beginning of the century, there was a closer relation between Honduras and the United States, permitting U.S. and Honduran citizens move from one country to another due the fact of the banana companies, one Honduran American of this era was Steve Van Buren, born in the city of La Ceiba, that by the time had an economic growth.
-Despite dictatorships and wars, most Hondurans, which were mostly farmers and workers, had a stable way of life with few social changes until the mid and late 20th century when constant far-right coups started.
-All periods of conflict have led to minor waves of Honduran emigration to the United States.
-Such was the case after the 1956 military coup, however not very significant due the fact that in the 60s and 70s Honduras was one on the lowest crime rates countries in the globe, by only one criminal in between 100,000 people, so low and middle-class people in the big cities still had a safe and stable life.
+By the beginning of the century, a closer relationship between Honduras and the United States, permitted U.S. and Honduran citizens move from one country to another.
+One Honduran American of this era was Steve Van Buren, born in the city of La Ceiba.
+Despite dictatorships and wars, most Hondurans, primarily farmers and workers, had a stable way of life and experienced few social changes until the mid-to-late 20th century when several consecutive far-right coups occurred.
+Each period of conflict led to minor waves of Honduran emigration to the United States.
+Such was the case after the 1956 military coup, though Honduras remained relatively safe during this period, so low- and middle-class people in the big cities still had a safe and stable life.

 President Francisco Bertrand Barahona, had many relatives on U.S. soil.

-Hondurans immigrated to the United States in the 1960s, primarily to Miami, New York City, and Los Angeles.
-The main reason for Hondurans to leave their country during that decade was to escape poverty of the rural areas and to escape the military regimes that were against personal freedom in hopes of establishing a better life in the United States.
-Honduran migration as we know it started until the late 1980s when Honduras started an economic and political decline.
-Other minor Honduran migration was by the Jewish-Hondurans that left the country after the 2009 coup due to the rise of political tension.
+Many Hondurans immigrated to the United States in the 1960s, primarily to Miami, New York City, and Los Angeles.
+The main reasons for Honduran emigration during this period were escape from the poverty conditions of rural areas and from new military regimes.
+Honduran migration as we know it began in the late 1980s when the economic and political situation in Honduras worsened.

+After the 2009 coup, many Jewish-Hondurans immigrated to the US due to a rise in political tension and antisemitism.